adeoluwa-4/blackjack-group-project/README.md

 - `docs/` has your **architecture**, **task breakdown**, and **Git/GitHub workflow**

 ## How to use this
-1. Open in your editor (Gothic, VS Code, etc.).
+1. Open in your editor ( VS Code, etc.).
 2. Read `docs/ARCHITECTURE.md` then `docs/TASKS.md`.
 3. Each teammate picks a task.
 Implement the TODOs in the corresponding stub files.
 4. Commit early and often.
 Open small PRs.